angular/angular/aio/content/guide/ivy-compatibility-examples.md

 In View Engine, the compiler would capture the source code of a library in `metadata.json` files when bundling the library, so that external consumers could "look inside" the source code of an external library.
 When AOT-compiling the application, the `metadata.json` files would be used to determine the value of `mySelector`.
 In Ivy, the `metadata.json` files are no longer used.
 Instead, the compiler extracts metadata for external libraries from the `.d.ts` files that TypeScript creates.
+This has several benefits such as better performance, much improved error reporting, and enables more build caching opportunities as there is no longer a dependency on library internals.

 Looking back at the previous example, the `mySelector` value would be represented in the `.d.ts` as follows:

 ```
-export declare let a: string;
+export declare let mySelector: string;
 ```

 Notice that the actual value of the selector is no longer present, so that the Ivy compiler is unable to use it during AOT compilations.